fossasia/flappy-svg/README.md

 This branch contains the core functionality of the game.
 Here you can program the game and change it.

-If you want to know how to contribute to the game, [see the master branch](../../tree/master) with explanations.
+[See the master branch](../../tree/master) if you like to know more, contribute and see who created the game.